Labor Day Sales 2019: Your A-Z guide to shop on Sunday

 Paige: Take 20% off sitewide this Labor Day weekend with the code LABORDAY2019.

-Patchology: Take an extra 20% off sidewide from now until Sept.
+Patchology: Take an extra 20% off sitewide from now until Sept.
 1 on Patchology's fan-favorite skincare products.

 Perry Ellis: Get top menswear styles for a steal.
 Save 50% on sale styles, plus get free shipping sitewide.